JoshuaPyron/NDCHoloLensDocumentation/Documents/DemoHelp.md

 ## Setting up the needed Demo Information
 First, be sure to follow the steps to [set up the HoloLens for development](Documentation.md#hololens-development-setup).
 This will give you access to the "Windows Device Portal".
+If you wish to show off the sharing service, be sure to have SharingService running somewhere you can access.
 1. Plug a computer into the router.
 2. Open the HoloLens, got to Settings>Network & Internet and connect to the "HoloLensDemo" Network.
 3. Wait for it to successfully connect, then open "Advanced Options" in the same menu